orellabac/snowflake-sp-syntax-coloring/README.md

 Fixed issue that required a new line character for hightlight on `EXEC` or `CURSOR` calls.
 Added support to hightlight the `snowflake.execute` and `snowflake.createStatement` calls as well.

+### 1.0.4

+Fixed issue with `EXEC` helper delimiter in both JS and Python scripts.
+Thanks to Jonathan!!!

 # Examples